 Accessing your Money.
 Before you annuitize, you can withdraw money from your Contract.
-If you take a withdraw, you may have to pay a withdrawal charge and/or income taxes, including a 10% federal tax penalty if you are younger than age 591/2.
+If you take a withdraw, you may have to pay a withdrawal charge and/or income taxes, including a 10% federal tax penalty if you are younger than age 591⁄2.

 Loans.
 Certain Owners of Qualified Contracts may borrow against their Contracts.
 Otherwise loans from us are not permitted.
 You may have only one loan outstanding at any time.
 The minimum loan amount is \$1,000, subject to certain state limitations.
 The interest charged on your Contract Debt will be a 5% fixed annual rate and the amount held in the Loan Account to secure your loan will earn a 3% annual return.
 Therefore, the net amount of interest you will pay on your loan will be 2% annually.
 Taking a loan may have tax consequences.
-See the ADDITIONAL INFORMATION-Loans and Qualified Contract - General Rules sections for more information.
+See the ADDITIONAL INFORMATION-Loans and Qualified Contract - General Rules sections for more information

 Tax Treatment.
-You may transfer among the Funds without paying any current income tax and any earnings are generally taxdeferred.
+You may transfer among the Funds without paying any current income tax and any earnings are generally tax-deferred.
 You are taxed when you make a withdrawal or surrender your Contract, receive an income payment from the Contract, or upon payment of a death benefit.

 Death Benefits.
 The Contract provides a death benefit payout, at no additional cost, to your Beneficiaries during the accumulation phase.
-The Death Benefit Amount is the greater of the Contract Value or the aggregate Purchase Payments reduced by an amount for each withdrawal.
+For Contracts issued on or after November 3, 2014, the Death Benefit Amount is the greater of the Contract Value or the Total Adjusted Purchase Payments.
+For Contracts issued before November 3, 2014, the Death Benefit Amount is the greater of the Contract Value or the aggregate Purchase Payments reduced by an amount for each withdrawal.
 Optional death benefit riders were offered but are no longer available for purchase.